KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

 ## Project Overview

 A Sentiment Analysis Report on US Presidential Election, 2024.
-This project was executed using Microsoft Fabric as a collaborative platform which require Data Engineering, Data Science and Data Analytic skill.
+This project was executed using Microsoft Fabric as a collaborative platform which require Data Engineering, Data Science and Data Analytic tools.

 ### Statement of Problem